Lee Nelson

 |

-A series by Fr.
-Lee Nelson, special for Anglican Pastor.
-As I study the ways of the ancient Church, I have discovered two things.
-First, they had a very high standard for catechetical discipleship and subsequent Church membership and that second, that high standard only aided in their progress in evangelism.
-As we enter the…
+As I studied the ways of the ancient Church, I discovered two things.
+First, they had a very high standard for catechetical discipleship and subsequent Church membership, and second, that high standard only aided in their progress in evangelism.
+As we enter the age of Post-Christendom, it seems to me that if we seek to…

 Posted on January 28, 2015